Football hooliganism in the United Kingdom: Scotland

 The oldest rivalry in Scotland is between Hibernian and Heart of Midlothian and contained a sectarian hatred from the outset as Hibernian were initially an Irish Catholics only club and Hearts represented the Scottish Protestant establishment—however, this aspect of the rivalry is now almost non-existent.
 At the first-ever match between Heart of Midlothian and Hibernian on Christmas Day 1875 the Hibs fans chased the Hearts captain, Tom Purdie after allegations of foul play, and since then the rivalry escalated into more serious crowd trouble at virtually every game between them over the next 15 years.
 This continued as an issue between the clubs and the fans indefinitely.

 In the 1980s and 1990s these Hibernian hooligans had documented clashes across the UK with various mobs including notorious hooligan followers from such teams as Aberdeen, Leeds United, Millwall and Chelsea.
-In European competition the CCS also had clashes with Belgian hooligans and local residents in 1989 and in 1992, in 2005 in the Ukraine against FC Dnipro Dnipropetrovsk hooligans.
-The Hibernian CCS story has been told in books such as 'These Colours Don't Run' and 'Hibs Boy', and online by former notable members.
-In Scotland, the CCS had a particular hatred towards Aberdeen's ASC, Rangers ICF, Hearts CSF, Falkirk's infamous Fear and Airdrie's Section B.
+In European competition the CCS also had clashes with Belgian hooligans and local residents in 1989 and in 1992, in 2005 in Ukraine against FC Dnipro Dnipropetrovsk hooligans.
+The Hibernian CCS story has been told in books such as These Colours Don't Run and Hibs Boy, and online by former notable members.
+In Scotland, the CCS had a particular hatred towards Aberdeen's ASC, Rangers ICF, Hearts CSF, Falkirk's Fear and Airdrie's Section B.

-During Euro '96 the CCS, along with Celtic's CSC, Dundee's Utility, Partick Thistle's NGE, Motherwell's SS, St. Mirren's LSD and Aberdeen's ASC organised a well publicised fight with Chelsea, Millwall, Rangers and Airdrie's Section B Hooligans in the Centre of Trafalgar Square.
-This incident attracted worldwide media attention with footage of both sets of casuals attacking each other and police.
+During Euro '96, the CCS, along with Celtic's CSC, Dundee's Utility, Partick Thistle's NGE, Motherwell's SS, St. Mirren's LSD, and Aberdeen's ASC organised a well publicised fight against Chelsea, Millwall, Rangers, and Airdrie's Section B Hooligans in Trafalgar Square.
+The incident attracted worldwide media attention with footage of both sides attacking each other and police.

-In the 2000s Aberdeen Soccer Casuals (ASC) had clashes in England at Bradford and Hartlepool and also in Europe.
+In the 2000s, Aberdeen Soccer Casuals (ASC) had clashes in England at Bradford and Hartlepool and also in Europe.

-On 6 January 2007 Motherwell came to Airdrie in the 2006–07 Scottish Cup, with fighting breaking out on in the main street.
+On 6 January 2007, when Motherwell came to Airdrie in the 2006–07 Scottish Cup, fighting broke out in the main street.